 Navigating the world of migraine management and treatment is a lot like performing detective work.
-From tracking down and avoiding triggers, to researching medications and methods for relieving pain, being attentive to the day to day considerations of living with migraine can be like working on a lengthy, thorough investigation.
-Heck, many of us even wear the detective garb: sunglasses to filter out light and dark, cool clothing are some of my personal go-to’s.
+From tracking down and avoiding triggers, to researching medications and methods for relieving pain, being attentive to the day-to-day considerations of living with migraine can be like working on a lengthy, thorough investigation.
+Heck, many of us even wear the detective garb: sunglasses to filter out light and dark cool clothing are some of my personal go-to’s.

 Let’s face it: it would be nice to be able to walk into a doctor’s office, tell them about migraine symptoms and triggers, and immediately be given tools and medication to solve the problem and get relief.
 But that isn't how migraine treatment works, at all.
 For starters, a lot of the journey for getting treatment for migraine for a lot of people is finding a doctor who can help in the first place.
 Even neurologists are not always specialized enough to help find a management plan that works.

 It isn't easy to find treatment that works

 Then, there is the medication.
 For some, finding any medication at all to help proves to be moot, and for many others, we have to settle on medication that causes us to feel sick in other ways, like intense nausea.
 Migraine treatment and management can also be worlds different between individuals: what works for one person living with migraine has the potential to adversely affect someone else living with the disease, so getting recommendations from others for what helps isn’t always fruitful.